 Levitt, H. M., & Horne, S. G. (2002).
 Explorations of lesbian-queer genders.
 Journal of Lesbian Studies, 6(2), 25–39. https://doi.org/10.1300/J155v06n02_05.

 Maltry, M., & Tucker, K. (2002).
 Female fem(me)ininities.
 Journal of Lesbian Studies, 6(2), 89–102. https://doi.org/ 10.1300/J155v06n02_12.

 McLean, K. (2008).
 Silences and stereotypes: The impact of (mis)constructions of bisexuality on Australian bisexual men and women.
 Gay and Lesbian Issues and Psychology Review, 4(3), 158–165.

 Reddy-Best, K. L. (2020).
 The politicization of fashion in virtual queer spaces: A case study of Saint Harridan, one of the pioneering queer fashion brands in the twenty-first century.
 In A. Reilly & B. Barry (Eds.), Crossing boundaries: Fashion to deconstruct and reimagine gender (pp. 91–108).
-Bloomsbury Publishing.
+London: Bloomsbury.

 Reilly, A. (in press).
 The rise of the bottom: Counterdiscourse to challenge heteronormativity within the gay community.
-In V. Karaminas & A. Geczy (Eds.), Millennial masculinities: Queers, pimp daddies and lumbersexuals.
-Rutgers University Press.
+In V. Karaminas & A. Geczy (Eds.), Millennial masculinities: Queers, pimp daddies, and lumbersexuals.
+New Brunswick, NJ: Rutgers University Press.

 Rothblum, E. (2010).
 The complexity of butch and femme among sexual minority women in the 21st century.
 Psychology of Sexualities Review, 1(1), 29–42.